cmbuckley/cmbuckley.github.io/_posts/2009-10-23-mootools-hash-setfrompath.md

 });
 ```

-Just to explain the `lastSource` part, it’s a fudge to maintain object references throughout.
+Just to explain the `lastSource` part, it's a fudge to maintain object references throughout.